cybertraining-dsc/fa20-523-352/report/report.md

 - [ ] fix README.yml in both repos the project must be the same. make sure 352 is first author
 - [ ] all refernces are wrong, see template
 - [ ] you have two figure 1 captions
+- [ ] report does not an concreat scientific methods used for the analysis

 Cristian Villanueva, Christina Colon